conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ## Introduction

-This page explains how the Gateway manages Service Accounts, client authentication, and ACLs (Access Control Lists).
+This page explains how the Conduktor Gateway manages Service Accounts, client authentication, and ACLs (Access Control Lists).

 :::info Definition
 A **Service Account** is a non-human identity used by clients to authenticate and perform actions on Kafka resources through the Gateway, depending on their ACLs.